Hirw23/git-practice3/README.md

 ### Output

 After successful execution, the script will notify you that the emails have been extracted and sorted.
 You can find the sorted email addresses in the student-emails.txt file within the same directory.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file in the repository for more details.